RedHat-UX/red-hat-design-tokens/CONTRIBUTING.md

 Tokens are defined in [YAML](https://yaml.org) files, following the [Design Tokens Draft Community Group Report](https://design-tokens.github.io/community-group/format/).

 ### YAML Notes
 YAML strings do not need to be quoted, unless they start with a special character.
-Therefore, `comment`s should not be quoted, but color values and references should.
+Therefore, `$description`s should not be quoted, but color values and references should.

 If a token has both a value _and_ nested tokens, e.g. `rh-color-brand-red` and `rh-color-brand-red-lighter`, then the top-level value must be defined under `_`.
 This is a workaround, and will likely become unnecessary if any when [style-dictionary adopts the draft community group report on token format](https://github.com/amzn/style-dictionary/issues/643#issuecomment-1143493745).